Dunlop and Sylvester v. The Queen

-Dunlop v R, [1979] 2 S.C.R.
-881 is the leading decision of the Supreme Court of Canada on participating in a criminal act by aiding and abetting.
-The Court held that the mere presence of the accused at the scene of a criminal act is not sufficient to convict the person for aiding and abetting a criminal act.
+Dunlop and Sylvester v The Queen is a decision of the Supreme Court of Canada on participating in a criminal act by aiding and abetting.
+The Court held that the mere presence of the accused at the scene of a criminal act is not sufficient to convict the person for aiding and abetting the criminal act.
 There must be something more.